eloacv/Beginners-Shiny-App/README.md

 # Beginners Shiny App
- Shiny App for the "Data Visualization with R" course
+ Shiny App using the "Air quality" dataset for the "Data Visualization with R" course.